rogeriog/VibroML/README.md

 VibroML offers several specialized modes to suit different analysis needs:

 *   **Phonon-Only Mode:** Quickly compute phonon band structures and DOS, with detailed reporting of imaginary modes.
 Ideal for initial stability checks.
 *   **Auto-Screen Mode:** An intelligent, automated pipeline to detect unstable modes, displace atoms along them, re-optimize the structure, and iteratively stabilize it.
-This mode includes a parameter sweep to find optimal calculation settings and is now enhanced with a Genetic Algorithm for exploring stable configurations.
+This mode includes a parameter sweep to find optimal calculation settings and can now trigger either a Traditional or Genetic Algorithm-driven soft mode optimization.
-*   **Soft-Mode Iterative Optimization:** A dedicated workflow to systematically explore stable configurations by displacing along soft modes and relaxing, iterating until stability is achieved or limits are reached.
+*   **Soft-Mode Iterative Optimization (Traditional):** A dedicated workflow to systematically explore stable configurations by displacing along soft modes and relaxing, iterating until stability is achieved or limits are reached.
+This method uses a predefined grid of displacement scales and cell transformations.
 *   **Genetic Algorithm (GA) Driven Optimization:** Integrates a Genetic Algorithm to intelligently explore the potential energy surface, generating and relaxing new structures based on the most promising candidates from previous iterations, significantly enhancing the search for stable phases.
+This method is recommended for more complex searches.
 *   **AIMD-Check Mode:** (Planned) Run short MLIP-based molecular dynamics simulations to provide dynamic stability metrics.
 *   **Command-Line Interface (CLI):** Simple and intuitive CLI for high-throughput screening and integration into automated workflows.